Kathleen Rubins: Research on Expedition 63/64

 While on the ISS during her most recent trip, Rubins continued research for the Cardinal Heart experiment which included cancer therapies and heart conditions.
 Microgravity significantly affects heart tissues that perform work and exert an opposite force to gravity and is known to cause molecular and structural abnormalities in cells and tissues that can lead to disease.
 The investigation could provide new understanding of similar heart issues on Earth and help identify new treatments.
 This study was analyzing the effects of low-gravity on heart muscles.
 Dr. Rubins and other scientists generated 3D engineered heart tissue.
 This research could provide important information for heart problems not only for astronauts returning home, but also for any citizen on Earth.

-Artemis program

-NASA has announced the next group of astronauts to be a part of the Artemis program that will put the first American woman on the moon.
-Dr. Rubins is among the astronauts announced on the Artemis Team.
-The Artemis program aims to not only place an American woman on the moon but also survey the entire surface of the moon to gain a better understanding for the possibility of human life on Mars.

 Awards and honors

-Rubins has a total of 5 honors and awards so far in her career.
-She received Popular Science's Brilliant Ten (2009), National Science Foundation Predoctoral Fellowship (2000), Stanford Graduate Fellowship - Gabilan Fellow (2000), UCSD Emerging Leader of the Year (1998), Order of Omega Honor Society Scholarship Award (1998).
+Rubins has a total of five honors and awards so far in her career.
+She received Popular Science's Brilliant Ten (2009), National Science Foundation Predoctoral Fellowship (2000), Stanford Graduate Fellowship - Gabilan Fellow (2000), UCSD Emerging Leader of the Year (1998), and Order of Omega Honor Society Scholarship Award (1998).